 - Christian (any denomination) place of worship currently in use, located in the area covered by the Church of England dioceses of Durham and Newcastle.

 - Of historic interest, usually meaning a “listed building” but unlisted churches may also qualify

 - Repairs to the structure of the building, carried out to an appropriate standard

 - Work not yet started

-Grant applications are welcome at any time, and unless urgent, will be considered at the next scheduled meeting of the Board of Trustees.
-The Trustees meet quarterly; our next meeting is on 10 April 2019, and completed grant applications for consideration at this meeting are requested by 13 March 2019.
+Grant applications are welcome at any time, and unless urgent, will normally be considered at the next scheduled quarterly meeting of the Board of Trustees.
+However, at the moment we are meeting virtually, and completed grant applications are being considered as they come in.
 Grant offers are made by letter and are subject to a number of conditions.

 You will find more details about eligibility, etc. in the Guidance Notes.
-Applications should be made in writing using the Application Form (PDF), or using our online Application Form and you also need to be aware of the Standard Conditions of offers.
+Applications should be made in writing using the Application Form (PDF), and you also need to be aware of the Standard Conditions of offers.
 Those thinking about applying for help towards electrical work should also be aware of the Special conditions which normally apply in such cases.
-Grant payment should be claimed using the online Grant Claim Form or in writing using the Grant Claim Form (PDF).

 Potential applicants are encouraged to discuss their case with the Secretary before completing the application form: this can save a lot of time and we may be able to help in completing the application.
 The Secretary’s contact details are here.